 and @RestController

-Required Maven dependencies
+Required Maven Dependencies For MockMvc

-1 2 3 4 5 6 7 8 9 10 | <dependency> <groupId>org.springframework.boot</gro<code>upId> <artifactId>spring-boot-starter-web</artifactId> </dependency> <dependency> <groupId>org.springframework.boot</groupId> <artifactId>spring-boot-starter-test</artifactId> <scope>test</scope> </dependency> |
+1 2 3 4 5 6 7 8 9 10 | <dependency> <groupId>org.springframework.boot<groupId> <artifactId>spring-boot-starter-web</artifactId> </dependency> <dependency> <groupId>org.springframework.boot</groupId> <artifactId>spring-boot-starter-test</artifactId> <scope>test</scope> </dependency> |

 1 2 3 4 5 | <dependency> <groupId>org.springframework.security</groupId> <artifactId>spring-security-test</artifactId> <scope>test</scope> </dependency> |

-What can we test and verify with MockMvc?
+What Can We Test and Verify with MockMvc?

 That's easy to answer: Everything related to Spring MVC!

-This includes your controller endpoints (both @Controller
+This includes our controller endpoints (both @Controller

 and @RestController